bcjumpman/ec2-ai-agent-enhancement/README.md

 ## Agent Instructions (drop into AI Agent `Instructions` field)

-(Short version for the Agent UI:
-`Extract EC2 ID from incident, ask for approval, then call remediation API and log results.`)
+`Extract EC2 ID from incident, ask for approval, then call remediation API and log results.`

 ---